-When it comes to your and your loved one's safety, you should never compromise.
+When it comes to you and your loved ones' safety, you should never compromise.
 Traditional deadbolt locks do their jobs just fine.
 They have been tried and tested many times.
-However people end up leaving a spare key outside which is a major vulnerability.
-Enter the smart lock!
+However, people end up leaving a spare key outside which is a major vulnerability.
+Enter the smart door lock!

 What is a Smart Lock?

 As the name suggests, a smart lock is smarter than your usual deadbolt lock.
 A smart lock is an electromechanical device designed to lock and unlock a door from an authorized device.

 Unlike a traditional bolt lock, a smart lock can be accessed without a physical key.
 Due to this flexible access mechanism, a smart lock is more convenient and is becoming a leading security device choice for many Americans.

 How does a Smart Lock work?